zerodevapp/zerodev-docs/blog/2024-01-09-introducing-orchestra.md

 This issue is not unique to ZeroDev, of course.
 All multi-chain Web3 projects need to tackle multi-chain deployment.
 The issue is even more pronounced in larger teams, since the developer deploying contracts may not be the person with access to the company’s treasury, so a complicated reimbursement process follows each deployment, where the developer tries to figure out how much $$$ they should be reimbursed from spending 10+ tokens.

 TLDR: multi-chain contract deployment has been a headache — until now.
-We’ve create `ZeroDev Orchestra`, a CLI for deploying contracts on multiple chains without needing tokens on each chain.
+We’ve create [Orchestra](https://github.com/zerodevapp/orchestra), a CLI for deploying contracts on multiple chains without needing tokens on each chain.
 Here you can see it in action:

 <p align="center">
   <img src="/img/orchestra.gif" width="100%" />